 History of Paczki

-Over the year’s paczki has evolved more and more.
-Many of these bakeries make their paczki from their buscia’s (Polish for grandmother) recipe that has been passed down through the years.
+Over the years, paczki has evolved more and more.
+Many of these bakeries make their paczki from their busha's (Polish for grandmother) recipe that has been passed down through the years.
 From these recipe’s they have added flavors like Oreo, mango, and peanut butter & jelly among the traditional flavors of prune, apple, and apricot.

 Paczki were created to use up ingredients that many people would give up for Lent like butter, sugar and lard so that they did not go to waste.
 Originally, these fried goodies were made as a savory treat with bacon or pork fillings, nothing like the pastry we know today.
-Lucky for us, King Arthur III had French chefs to cook for him who came to Poland and created the lighter dough with sweeter fillings that we all love.
+The change came when French chefs came to Poland and created the lighter dough with sweeter fillings that we all know and love today.

 Paczki by Cakes by Karen